Kron4ek/Conty/README.md

 ./conty.sh command command_arguments
 ```

-For example, if you want to run some application from your HOME directory run:
+For example, if you want to run an application from your HOME directory run:

 ```
 ./conty.sh /home/username/App/application_binary